-Blurred Distance Vision: Vision in general starts to blur, but it is especially noticeable when driving or watching TV from a normal distance.
+Cloudy or Blurry Vision: Vision, in general, starts to blur, but it is especially noticeable when driving or watching TV from a normal distance.

 The only way to treat a cataract is to remove the cloudy lens (called a cataract) and replace it with a clear artificial Intraocular Lens Implants (called an IOL).
 Restoration of vision is accomplished every day through the miracle of cataract surgery.
 In fact, cataract surgery is one of the most often performed surgeries today.
 It is considered to be one of the safest and most successful surgeries performed in the US.